 Since there were so many more data on Caucasians, including large recently obtained datasets, the analysis of effects of collation on predicted values and their LLN was limited to Caucasians.
-Predicted values from the five largest recent studies (n=24,783) with acknowledged good quality control [17, 29, 48-50] were compared with results from the collated dataset.
-The CoV for these five studies was calculated by expressing the residual standard deviation ((predicted - LLN)/ 1.644) as a per cent of the predicted value.
-With the exception of NHANES III and NHANES IV [17, 29], which produced nearly identical values in Caucasians, the predicted values varied between the five large studies, with data from studies within the same country being more different from each other than from the other countries (fig. 3 and fig. E8 in the online supplementary material); this has been attributed to the use of different equipment [50], an important observation highlighting the fact that in spite of good quality control, differences between instruments affect measurement results.
-Importantly, the CoV for the collated dataset were in between the four larger studies, signifying that collation neither over-inflates variability nor lowers the LLN as a result of poor quality data (fig. 3 and fig. E8 in the online supplementary material).
+Predicted values from the five largest recent studies (N=24,783) with acknowledged good quality control [17,31,52-54] were compared with results from the collated dataset.
+The CoV for these five studies was calculated by expressing the residual standard deviation ((predicted - LLN)/1.644) as a percent of the predicted value.
+With the exception of NHANES III and NHANES IV [17,31], which produced nearly identical values in Caucasians, the predicted values varied between the five large studies, with data from studies within the same country being more different from each other than from the other two (Figure 3, OLS Figure E8); this has been attributed to the use of different equipment [54], an important observation highlighting the fact that in spite of good quality control, differences between instruments affect measurement results.
+Importantly, the CoV for the collated dataset were in between the four larger studies, signifying that collation neither over-inflates variability nor lowers the LLN as a result of poor-quality data.
+(Figure 3, OLS Figure E8).
 Datasets with unusually high or low average predicted values might influence both predicted mean and scatter.
-As discussed in the Pooling groups section, removing sets in which the average z-score deviated by $>\pm 0.4$ (i.e. $>\sim 5.5\%$ difference) from the overall mean, led to trivial changes in predicted values and their LLN.
+As discussed in section 3.4, removing sets in which the average z-score deviated by $> \pm 0.4$ (i.e. more than ~5.5% difference) from the overall mean, led to trivial changes in predicted values and their LLN.

-Age-related change in pulmonary function
+3.9 Age-related change in pulmonary function

 The spirometric indices in this study are a power function of height and age.
-Hence age-related changes in predicted values are smaller in absolute terms (but not percentage wise) in short rather than tall people.
-This is shown in figure 4 for FEV1 in adult Caucasian males of height 160 cm, 175 cm and 190 cm (similar results for FVC).
-In non-Caucasians predicted values are smaller than in Caucasians of the same standing height; therefore, for the same age and height, the annual crosssectional change will be smaller than in Caucasians.
-For example, the annual cross-sectional fall in FEV1 in an adult African-American is 15% smaller than in a Caucasian male of the same age and height (table 3).
-As FEV1 $\sim$ heightk (as is FVC), where k is an allometric constant, the proportionality of age-related cross-sectional changes can be illustrated by standardising the index for height (FEV1/Hk).
-Although males and females have different lung volumes, the cross-sectional pattern after standardising for height is very similar (fig. 4).
-Please note that longitudinal changes differ from crosssectional age differences [51-63], and are affected by changes in body weight [64-68].
+Hence age-related changes in predicted values are smaller in absolute terms (but not percentage-wise) in short than in tall people.
+This is shown in Figure 4 for FEV1 in adult Caucasian males of height 160, 175 and 190 cm (similar results for FVC).
+In non-Caucasians predicted values are smaller than in Caucasians of the same standing height; therefore, for the same age and height, the annual cross-sectional change will be smaller than in Caucasians.
+For example, the annual cross-sectional fall in FEV1 in an adult African American is 15% smaller than in a Caucasian male of the same age and height (Table 3).
+As FEV1 ~ height^k (as is FVC), where k is an allometric constant, the proportionality of age-related cross-sectional changes can be illustrated by standardising the index for height (FEV1/H^k).
+Although males and females have different lung volumes, the cross-sectional pattern after standardising for height is very similar (Figure 4).
+Please note that longitudinal changes differ from cross-sectional age differences [55-67], and are affected by changes in body weight [68-72].

-Measured values are often expressed as % predicted, and 80% adopted as the LLN.
-The scatter around predicted, and hence the LLN, is age-dependent (fig. 5), such that the LLN is not constant but varies depending on the age and the outcome (figs 6 and 7).
+Measured values are often expressed as percent of predicted, and 80% adopted as the LLN.
+The scatter around predicted, and hence the LLN, is age-dependent (Figure 5), such that the LLN is not constant but varies depending on the age and the outcome (Figure 6 and 7).

-Entering height and age into the equations
+3.10 Entering height and age into the equations